pieths/windbg-extensions/docs/mcp_server_setup.md

 - Chromium-specific debugging guidance
 - Best practices for debugging multi-process Chrome applications

 **Note**: This file is actively maintained.
-Update it as needed based on your debugging workflows and Copilot's performance.
+Update it as needed based on your *debugging workflows and Copilot's performance.

+**Important**: When making Copilot requests/queries make sure that these 2 files are included as part of the context.

 ### 2. Enable MCP Support in VS Code